Pulled Apart - Part V: You are a DB server with SQLite

 Final Thoughts

-I have been very happy with SQLite as a database, but the learning curve has been tough for someone coming from a database server history.
-Once I understood the limitations and differences to DB servers it has been a great experience with SQLite.
+I’ve been very happy with SQLite as a database, though the learning curve was steep coming from a database-server background.
+Once I grasped its limitations and differences from server-based databases, it became a great choice.